sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-open-id-connect-login/index.md

 category: how-to-users-and-authentication
 ingress:
-  In this guide we'll take at how to use an OpenID Connect login solution with a Flex marketplace.
+  In this guide we'll take at how to use an OpenID Connect login solution with a Sharetribe marketplace.
 published: true
 ---